 - Increased collagen density in the treated area

-- Significant improvement in the appearance of wrinkles, skin laxity and pigmentation issues
+- Significant improvement in the appearance of wrinkles, skin laxity, and pigmentation issues

 You will start to see results in about a week and they will continue to improve over the next few months.
-Clients can enjoy results that last over two years from the time of your last treatment.
+Clients can enjoy results that last over two years from the time of their last treatment.
 How many sessions you need will vary.
 Many clients get the results they want from only one session while others may opt for two or more treatments depending on the condition of their skin and the results they want.

 There are a few treatments that pair very well with a PRP facial.
 The first is microneedling.

 This treatment involves a handheld device loaded with hair-thin needles that will be passed over your skin, creating micro-channels.
 If you put PRP over those micro-channels, the plasma is delivered directly to deeper layers of the skin.
-This can ensure the healing properties are spread more evenly across the face and kickstarts the production of collagen in different layers of the skin.
+This can ensure the healing properties are spread more evenly across the face and kickstart the production of collagen in different layers of the skin.